DOWNLOAD GRIERSON FAMILY TREE (pdf)

 "At a recent exhibition in the parish of bygone times there was a photocopy of an entry from the Rev. Mr. William Donaldson (approx 1791) for the statistical account of the Parish of Parton and the part on antiquities reads 'near the church there is an artificial mound, 120 yards in circumference at the base, which is circular.
 It is surrounded by a ditch from 6 to 9 feet deep, whence the earth which composes the mount appears to have been taken.
 About half a mile north there is another mount, nearly double the dimensions of the former, enclosed with two ditches.
 On a gentle eminence at 200 yards distance is seen the remains of a small druidical circle.
 About 3 miles north from the church there is a remarkable heap of stones from which the farm where it lies seems to have been named The Cairn.' " In another document, Sam Callender gave his opinion that a chieftain's grave lay on the farm, i.e. the grave of a very powerful man of about 3500 years ago.

 In 1986, J.D.Grierson visited Shaw / Cairn / Glenswinton, met the owner, stood on the Cairn and took many photos.
 With thanks to him for many research notes on this page.
-He states that according to the deeds, the house in 1720 was generally rectangular, about 18 feet by 30 feet; it had two rooms downstairs, and the whole upstairs was a single room loft in which all slept.
+The owner told him that according to the deeds, the house in 1720 was generally rectangular, about 18 feet by 30 feet; it had two rooms downstairs, and the whole upstairs was a single room loft in which all slept.
 This was only six feet high at the ridge, sloping to zero at the walls.
-Since then, at times unknown, the house has been lengthened, the windows enlarged, a westward projection added, and the first floor rebuilt so that the original roof line no longer exists.
+Since then, at times unknown, the house had been lengthened, the windows enlarged, a westward projection added, and the first floor rebuilt so that the original roof line no longer exists.
+There is now some doubt as to which house Mr Widdup was referring.

 In "History of the Lands and their Owners in Galloway Vol 5" by P.H.McKerlie, which is regarded as an authority in the area, the following information about the lands in which we are interested in the parish of Parton is found: "... after 1695 there is no specific information until in 1799 Shaw, Upper Dullarg and Arvie (Upper and Nether) belonged to Walter Sloan-Laurie of Redcastle.
 These were next owned by Walter Kennedy-Laurie of Woodhall, who sold Shaw to John Birney of Glenswinton, Ireland.
 This owner renamed the land.."
-Therefore we have no proof of whether the property was owned by the Grier(son) family in the intervening century, but it is certainly interesting that sufficient money was inherited by son Robert to enable him to make a number of land purchases in Castle Douglas.
-It is very likely that a long-term multi-generational tenancy existed, rather than ownership.
+Recent research has demonstrated that there are factual errors here, see the attached research paper.
+We now know the ownership of these farms in great detail.
+Given the earliest known record relating to Cairn involving a Grierson family (1671) and the supposition that our family moved from Cairn at about the beginning of the 19th Century, it is very likely that a long-term multi-generational tenancy existed.

 The earliest mention of the property Cairn that has been found is in 1674, from the Calendar of Deeds - Kircudbrightshire Sheriff Court - 1625-1675, transcribed at the instance of the Marquis of Bute.